Nifty Games adds $38M to its coffers for sports Clash mobile games

 Still, all of that adds up to a good time to raise money for the company.

 “It’s interesting times out there in the fundraising world,” Middleton said.
+“Having Vulcan as our spearhead investor is pretty outstanding, because not only are they a triple-A tech investment firm, they obviously own the Seahawks and the Trailblazers as well.
+It’s a lock-and-key fit.”

 The company has raised more than $50 million to date, making it one of the best-funded mobile game startups.
 Middleton and former Universal games exec Pete Wanat started the company in 2018, and it now has 40 employees.
 It has also contracted art out to other overseas companies.